JHompesc-dev/PGP-Information/README.md

 # PGP-Public Key

-Please use PGP encryption when contacting me on my email.
+You can use PGP encryption when contacting me via email.